renard/emacs-build-macosx/README.md

-  Does Emacs support the portable dumper?                 yes Does Emacs support legacy unexec dumping?               no Which dumping strategy does Emacs use?                  pdumper
+  Does Emacs support the portable dumper?                 yes Does Emacs support legacy unexec dumping?               no Which dumping strategy does Emacs use?                  pdumper Does Emacs have native lisp compiler?                   no Does Emacs use version 2 of the X Input Extension?      no Does Emacs generate a smaller-size Japanese dictionary? no
 ```

 ## Version